Table of Contents

 - What are symptoms and signs of corns and calluses?

-- When should you seek professional treatment for corns and calluses?
+- When should someone seek professional treatment for corns or calluses?

 - What is the prognosis for corns and calluses?

-What are risk factors for corns and calluses?
+What are corns and calluses?